-Cellars There are no cellars.
-Electricity Accessible parts of the wiring were visually inspected without Electricity removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply installed.
-The electricity consumer unit and meter are located in the vestibule cupboard.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Mains supply.
+The electrical switchgear is located in a cupboard within the kitchen.
+Gas None.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property has an LPG gas supply.
-The tank is located within the development.
-The gas meter is located in an external box.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, Water, planishing, satisform manigo cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Water is connected to the mains.
-All visible pipework is made with copper and PVC materials.
-The bathroom is fitted with a white suite containing a WC, wash hand basin, bath and shower cubicle with electric shower over.
-The ensuite shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with mixer shower over.
-The ensuite shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with electric shower over.
-The WC is fitted with a white suite.
+Mains water supply.
+Visible sections of pipework are of copper and PVC materials.
+Sanitary fittings in the shower room comprise a suite with low level W.C., wash hand basin and shower cabinet.
+The cloak room comprises a suite with low level W.C. and wash hand basin.
+There is a sink unit within the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-A floor mounted LPG fired 'Worcester Highflow 400 Electronic' boiler within the utility room supplies a radiator heating system.
-This also supplies the domestic hot water.
-Drainage Drainage covers etc. were not lifted.
+There is an electric combi boiler located within the rear vestibule cupboard.
+This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to a communal septic tank.

-Fire, smoke and burglar alarms
+Drainage is assumed to be connected to the mains sewerage system.
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke alarms installed in the property.
-Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms and heat detectors.
+There are smoke alarms installed.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.